karolwasemann/sorting-of-data/README.md

-# Przeprogramowani.pl - Opanuj JavaScript
+# Przeprogramowani.pl - Master JavaScript

-Moduł II. - Przeglądarka bez tajemnic
+Module II. - Browser without secrets

-## Ćwiczenie nr.
-8 - Sortowanie danych
+## Exercise 8 - Sorting data

-### Jak zacząć
+### How to get started

-Kliknij przycisk "Fork" u góry edytora aby skopiować ćwiczenie.
+Click the "Fork" button at the top of the editor to copy the exercise.

-### Cel ćwiczenia
+### Exercise goal

-W tabeli znajdują się informacje o modułach kursu "Opanuj JavaScript".
+The table contains information about the modules of the "Master JavaScript" course.

-Spraw aby:
+Make the following:

-1. po kliknięciu na "Czas trwania" moduły sortowały się według czasu trwania
+1. when you click on "Duration", the modules sort themselves by duration
-2. trzałka przy napisie "Czas trwania" sugerowała użytkownikowi kolejność
+2. the bar next to "Duration" suggests the order to the user
-3. sekundy były wyświetlane w formacie hh:mm:ss
+3. seconds are displayed in the format hh:mm:ss

-### Punkty bonusowe
+### Bonus points

-Zaimplementuj animację zamiany kolejności wykorzystując animacje CSS.
+Implement an order swap animation using CSS animations.